-The Democratic National Committee (DNC) is holding its Winter meeting this week, its bi-annual gathering to address party business, reports, resolutions and strategy going into the midterm elections.
+The Democratic National Committee (DNC) is holding its Winter meeting this week, its bi-annual gathering to address party business, reports, resolutions and strategy.

-The meeting, a three-day political passion fest of Democratic leadership, committee members, speakers and supporters from across the country, is the first in-person meeting since the full onset of the coronavirus pandemic.
+The meeting, a four-day political passion fest of Democratic leadership, committee members, speakers and supporters from across the country, kicked off yesterday at the Downtown Sheraton in Philadelphia, Pennsylvania.

-In preparation, and for those uninitiated to the ways of the Party, we are providing a primer!
+For those uninitiated in the ways of the Party, we are providing a primer!

-There are 447 DNC members who are elected or appointed as delegates to a four-year term from five categories.
+There are close to 450 DNC members who are elected or appointed as delegates to a four-year term from five categories.
 Some are elected on the ballot as part of the state's Democratic primary, while in other states the members are elected by the State Democratic Committee or the State Convention.
 Membership is equally divided between men and women.
 They include: